 The data suggests a broad correlation between trust in others, and trust in the different public institutions.
 Specifically, northern Europe (and Switzerland) report higher levels of trust, while southern and eastern Europe (and France) report lower levels across the board.

-From an inter-temporal perspective, the data from the Gallup World Poll suggests that trust in public institutions has been going down recently in OECD countries.
-The following visualization shows the OECD-average estimate of trust in governments over the period 2006-2014, using Gallup’s data.
-As it can be seen, the percentage of the population reporting confidence in the national government went down every year in the period 2009-2013.
+From an inter-temporal perspective, data suggests that trust in public institutions has been going up recently in OECD countries.
+This visualization shows the OECD-average estimate of trust in governments over the period 2010–2020.
+The percentage of the population reporting confidence in the national government has increased from 35% in 2013 to 46% in 2020.

 Trends in four measures of social capital, UK, 1991-2013 – Figure 2 in Centre for Social Investigation (2015)8